updated on:

 ChartMogul

 Analytics platform for subscription businesses.
-Integrates payment platforms like Stripe, Shopify, Chargify, Recurly, etc. It allows additional integrations from MailChimp, Pipedrive, Zapier to enrich customer analysis.
+Integrates payment platforms like Stripe, Shopify, Chargify, Recurly, etc. It allows additional integrations from MailChimp, Pipedrive, and Zapier to enrich customer analysis.

 tools to create dashboards ChartMogul